aarnphm/morph/docs/content/SRS/SRS.md

 Rationale: Serves as a foundational document that guides the entire development process, ensuring that every feature and functionality aligns with user expectations and business objectives.
 It provides a detailed blueprint for developers and stakeholders, facilitating better planning and consistency in implementation.
 This approach ensures the development process remains focused on user and business needs, preventing deviations and ensuring the end product is robust, compliant, and aligned to the user's needs.

-> [!important] UDT-D6
->
-> Produce an emergency procedure manual outlining critical steps for handling urgent software issues and unexpected operational scenarios.

-Rationale: Essential for enabling users to quickly respond to and resolve emergencies.
-This manual reduces downtime and ensures continuous operational efficiency, bolstering user confidence and system reliability.

 ### Training Requirements

-> [!important] UDT-T1
->
-> Conduct interactive online workshops that demonstrate the core functionalities and creative writing tools of the web-based text editor.

-Rationale: Interactive workshops provide hands-on learning experiences that allow users to see practical applications of the editor's features in real-time.
-This direct interaction enables users to ask questions and enhances their understanding and proficiency.

 > [!important] UDT-T2
 >